 There are some key steps that you can have in place to give your child every chance of practising their sensory learning and they are all based around Positive Food Parenting which I’ve linked to here.

 Next, comes individual feeding therapy.
-Please do arrange this for your child.
-They won’t get better without it.
+Please arrange this for your child; they won’t get better without it.

 I practice SOS feeding therapy and that is where I use my knowledge of these 32 sensory steps to eating to gently advance children’s sensory preferences to help them learn to like challenging foods.